junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You're up early."
 Dean looks him up and down.

 Cas has his suits and trench coat on now, all nice and clean.
 No sign of blood or sickness in his look.
-As if the way he looks yesterday was just a bad dream of Dean's.
+As if the way he looked yesterday was just a bad dream of Dean's.

 "It's actually not so early now," Cas tells him gently.
 "The Sun has been up for a few hours."

 Dean gets off the bed.
 "How you feel?
-You look awful yesterday."
+You looked awful yesterday."

-"A lot better now," Cas says, tilting his head, looking somewhere left of Dean.
+"A lot better now," Cas says simply, tilting his head, looking somewhere left of Dean.

 "What did Lucifer do?"
 Dean prompts, studying him.